AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Modeling the Efficiency of Speculative Decoding

 \subsection{The Number of Accepted Tokens}

-Given the dynamic system loads and diverse request categories, it is impractical to estimate the number of accepted tokens for any given request using overly complex conditions.
-Therefore, we propose an acceptance token number model that does not rely on any conditions:
+To quantify the effectiveness of speculative decoding, we develop a model to estimate the number of accepted tokens.
+Due to varying system loads and request types (see \S\ref{sec:limitations}), we aim to provide a general estimation that avoids relying on request-specific conditions.

+Let $BS$ denote the batch size and $SL$ the speculative length.
+The number of accepted tokens $NAT$ is defined as:

-, where $AR_{i,j}$ denotes the probability that the $j^{th}$ draft token of the $i^{th}$ request is accepted in the current step.
-Since every request has a bonus token that is inevitably accepted, the sum of the acceptance probabilities must also include this bonus token.
-In fact, autoregressive decoding can be considered as speculative decoding with a speculative length $SL=0$, accepting only one bonus token.
-To unify autoregressive decoding with speculative decoding, we define $AR_{i,0} = 1$.
+Here, $AR_{i,j}$ denotes the probability that the $j^{th}$ draft token of the $i^{th}$ request is accepted.
+To unify speculative and autoregressive decoding, we define $AR_{i,0} = 1$, representing a bonus token that is always accepted.

-\textbf{Modeling acceptance rate.} The experimental results shown in Fig. \ref{fig:6} demonstrate that the acceptance rate of draft tokens under different combinations of draft and target models is positively correlated with their confidence scores in the draft model.
+\textbf{Modeling acceptance rate.} Acceptance in speculative decoding occurs when the draft model and the target model generate identical tokens at a given position, which implicitly implies high confidence from both models.
+Empirical observations (see Figure~\ref{fig:6}) confirm a strong correlation between confidence and acceptance.
 Similar to previous works~\cite{du2024glide,li2024eagle}, this finding suggests that we can model acceptance rates using confidence levels.

-Considering the sequential dependency among tokens, we represent the probability that the $j^{th}$ draft token of the $i^{th}$ request is accepted in the current speculative decoding step as the probability that all previous $j$ draft tokens are accepted simultaneously~\cite{yin2024a}, which is:
+The probability that the $j^{th}$ draft token of the $i^{th}$ request is accepted depends on the successful acceptance of all previous tokens, and is approximated as:

-Here, $p_{i,k}$ is the conditional probability of the $k^{th}$ draft token of the $i^{th}$ request is accepted given that all previous draft tokens have been accepted, and $c_{i,k}$ is its confidence score.
-Notably, we define $p_{i,0} = c_{i,0} = 1$ to unify autoregressive decoding and speculative decoding.
+where $p_{i,k}$ is the conditional probability of the $k^{th}$ draft token of the $i^{th}$ request is accepted given that all previous draft tokens have been accepted, and $c_{i,k}$ is its confidence score.
+Notably, we define $p_{i,0} = c_{i,0} = 1$ to unify speculative and autoregressive decoding.